ronistone/Kernel_Paxos_Persistence/README.md

 ## Running user-space application

 Run ``sudo ./build/user_storage -w /dev/paxos/write-persistence1 -r /dev/paxos/read-persistence2``,
 or ``sudo ./build/user_storage -w /dev/paxos/write-persistence1 -r /dev/paxos/read-persistence2 -v`` to see all messages.

+## To Test
+Run ``sudo ./build/testes`` to send messages to the kernel space it will send to user_storage to consume

 ## Unloading everything